 SAE J2716 to RS-232/CAN Bus Interface

-We offer two interfaces – SENT-RS232 and SENT-CAN for SAE J2716 monitoring and simulation.
-Both gateways feature two bi-directional SENT channels and RS-232 or a CAN bus interface enabling the user to access the SENT bus from other networks and systems.
+We offer SENT interfaces – SENT-RS232 and SENT-CAN for SAE J2716 monitoring and simulation.
+Both gateways/converters feature two bi-directional SENT channels and RS-232 or a CAN bus interface enabling the user to access the SENT bus from other networks and systems.

 Each SENT channel is bi-directional and its parameters (Direction, Tick Time, Data Nibble Count, Pause Pulse) are configurable and can be stored into the device’s non-volatile memory.
 Both Fast and Slow Messages are supported (Fast, Short Serial, Enhanced Serial) according to SAE J2716:2016 protocol specification.
 An intelligent message filtration is introduced so that RS-232 or a CAN bus does not get overloaded.

 A PC application for SENT channel configuration, reception and transmission of SENT frames is provided free-of-charge.
 The user can change channel parameters, view and log incoming Fast and Slow Messages and transmit Fast and Slow frames, too.
 The device can easily be integrated into an existing software/system with the help of a binary protocol, and the gateway firmware can be upgraded from a PC tool.

 A typical use-case of the SENT-RS232 interface is to access the SENT bus from a computer or an assembly line/tester and satisfies the needs of development, simulation and testing.
 The SENT-CAN gateway can be used similarly and additionally offers changeable CAN identifiers which allows multiple SENT-CAN devices on the same CAN bus, which enables a great flexibility in parallel testing and simulation of the SENT protocol.